Arturo Ruas: Amateur wrestling and combat sports career

 Jaoude participated in the men's 84 kg division in amateur wrestling at the 2011 Pan American Games, finishing 4th.
-For 17 years he was an unbeaten freestyle wrestling champion Brazil.
+For 17 years he was an unbeaten freestyle wrestling champion in Brazil.
 As well as Jiu-Jitsu, he is also well-versed in capoeira.

 Professional wrestling career

 WWE (2015–2021)

 Jaoude signed with WWE in 2015.
 He was trained at the WWE Performance Center and made his debut in July 2016 during a house show, in which he teamed with Niko Bogojevic (Otis) against Gzim Selmani (Rezar) and Sunny Dhinsa (Akam).
 On the July 18, 2018 episode of NXT, Jaoude made his NXT debut where he was defeated by Kassius Ohno (Chris Hero).
 On the June 13, 2019 episode of NXT, Jaoude, now under the ring name of Arturo Ruas, was defeated by Matt Riddle.

 On the August 10, 2020 episode of Raw, Ruas made his Raw debut in a Raw Underground segment, an underground fight club hosted by Shane McMahon, where he defeated Mikey Spandex by knockout.
 As part of the 2020 Draft in October, Ruas was drafted to the Raw brand, though he was then quickly and quietly moved back to NXT.
 On June 25, 2021, Jaoude was released from his WWE contract.